kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 	A. Suitable for day-case surgery
 	B. Unsuitable for day-case surgery

+For each of the following patients, choose the most appropriate option from the list above.
+Each option may be used once, more than once or not at all.

 ### 26
 A 40-year-old woman listed for varicose vein stripping, with no significant past medical history.
 Weight 90 kg, height 155 cm.
 Her husband can look after her post-op and she lives 10 minutes from the hospital.
 #### Answer: